-In an article written for Energy in Buildings and Industry Magazine, Richard Slee, CEO of Switch2 Energy, discusses the important role heat networks in decarbonising the UK's heat supply.
+In an article written for Energy in Buildings and Industry Magazine, Ian Allan, Head of Market Strategy at Switch2 Energy, discusses the important role heat networks in decarbonising the UK's heat supply.

 As global businesses and governments develop action plans for a net-zero future, communities must exploit the full potential of heat networks as an affordable and sustainable solution for heating homes and businesses.

 The latest UK energy trends statistics show that domestic energy use contributes approximately 18% of CO2 emissions, which come mainly from natural gas used for heating, hot water and cooking.

 While huge strides have been made in decarbonising power, there has been little progress in eliminating greenhouse gas emissions from heating.
 Urgent solutions are required, including wider use of heat networks and improving the efficiency of existing district heating schemes.
 However, most existing heat networks still use gas as their main fuel.
 The challenge is to make them more efficient and replace gas on existing networks.

 The government's Clean Growth Strategy states that heat networks could meet 17 to 24 percent of UK heat demand, which is a massive increase on the current 2%.
 Heat networks are a key element of the proposed Future Homes Standard, which aims to ensure that future new build homes emit 75 to 80% less CO2.